georgemandis/konami-js/docs/examples/react.md

 import Konami from "konami";
 ```

 The last step is initializing Konami JS when the component mounts.
-In most hook-based React apps this will require using `userEffect` and look something like this:
+In most hook-based React apps this will require using `useEffect` and look something like this:

 ```javascript
   useEffect(()=>{